ryan-mcclue/unsw/comp3331/wk1/week1.md

 In general, if doesn't know address of sorts, perform broadcast/flooding Note that a signal is unicast or broadcast, however the action of the device might be to flood

+IANA (Internet Assigned Numbers Authority) allocates blocks of IPs which ISPs will use. router networks designed to run as 'autonomous systems'. they use BGP (border gateway protocol) to exchange routing information BGP used by routers to decide what they should do with packet on their network e.g. should I go through path A or path B so, routers constantly sharing information with other directly connected routers via BGP (perhaps updating hop length to a network)

+NAT used to extend IPv4 address space by converting from private IPs: 10.0.0.0 /8, 172.16.0.0 /12, 192.168.0.0 /16

 * Hosts: any device that sends or recieves traffic
   - client: initiates
   - server: respond